verana-labs/verifiable-trust-vpr-spec/spec.md

 A **Verifiable Public Registry (VPR)** is a **“registry of registries”**, a public service that provides foundational infrastructure for decentralized trust ecosystems.
 It offers:

 - **Trust Registry Management**:
-  Ecosystems can create and manage their own **Trust Registries**, each with:
+  ecosystems can create and manage their own **Trust Registries**, each with:
   - Defined **Credential Schemas**
   - Assigned roles for **Issuers**, **Verifiers**, and **Grantors** (Trust Registry Operators)
   - Custom **business models** and permission policies